Crafting a Custom Rustic Wine Rack: A Journey of Handmade Decor

 Adding Strength and Stability

-Once cured, we drilled four 1/4-inch holes through the top edges into the side panels and inserted glued hardwood dowels.
+Next, I attached the top and bottom sections using wood glue and clamps to hold everything tightly while drying.
+Once cured, I drilled four 1/4-inch holes through the top edges into the side panels and inserted glued hardwood dowels.
 This extra reinforcement helps ensure the wine rack remains solid and sturdy for years to come.

 Afterward:

-Any remaining gaps were filled
+Any remaining gaps were filled.

-All surfaces were sanded progressively from 80 grit up to 240 grit
+All surfaces were sanded progressively from 80 grit up to 240 grit.

 That gradual sanding process helps create a much smoother finish while still preserving the wood's rustic character.